5 Methylenediphenyl diisocyanates (MDI) Proposed to Be Declared Toxic in Canada

 - Indication of specific respiratory PPE requirements shown in an image and described on the product outer packaging;

-- Improved labelling to provide safety information on the product outer packaging, including cautionary warnings;
+- Improved labeling to provide safety information on the product outer packaging, including cautionary warnings;

 - Clear and detailed instructions for safe use of the product;